ACCYSL

 ARTICLE III Purpose

 The purpose of the League is to develop, promote, and administer the game of soccer among youth younger than 19 years of age, regardless of age, sex, race, creed, and/or ability, within the territory of the League.
-This purpose shall be pursued in compliance wit h the League Mission Statement, as most recently approved by the board of directors of the League (the “Board of Directors”) on July 19, 2007, and as may be amended from time to time as the Board of Directors deems appropriate.
+This purpose shall be pursued in compliance with the League Mission Statement, as most recently approved by the Board of Directors of the League on July 19, 2007, and as may be amended from time to time as the Board of Directors deems appropriate.

 ARTICLE IV Affiliation

-The League is a member of Alameda-Contra Costa Youth Soccer League, Inc. (“ACCYSL”), a California nonprofit corporation.
-The League is an affiliated branch of Cal North (formerly the California Youth Soccer Association-“CYSA”), and through Cal North with United States Youth Soccer (“USYS”) and the United States Soccer Federation (“USSF”).
-The League and/or its member clubs may maintain additional affiliations with other organizations whose primary purpose is to credential, insure, and/or organize youth soccer activities.
+The League is Alameda Contra Costa Youth Soccer League, Inc. (“ACCYSL”), a California nonprofit corporation.
+The League is an affiliated branch of Cal North (formerly the California Youth Soccer Association “CYSA”), and through Cal North with United States Youth Soccer (“USYS”) and the United States Soccer Federation (“USSF”).
+The League and/or its member clubs may maintain additional affiliations with other organizations whose primary purpose is to credential, insure, and/or organize youth soccer activities, such as NorCal Premier Youth Soccer League.

 ARTICLE V Authorities

 1. The League is governed by these Bylaws, the Articles of Incorporation of the ACCYSL, and, to the extent applicable, the Constitution and Bylaws of Cal North, except where superseded by USYS and USSF.
-Each of these referenced documents shall be made available to any member of the League upon reasonable notice to the League’s duly appointed secretary (the “Secretary”).
-These Bylaws may be changed or amended by (i) a vote of the Members (defined below) at the Annual General Meeting (defined below) or at a duly called special meeting of the Members or (ii) by a vote of two-thirds (2/3) of the members of the Board of Directors which vote shall be ratified by the Members at the next Annual General Meeting following such vote of the Board of Directors provided, that the vote of the Board of Directors shall be in force and effect on an interim basis until such time as the Members ratify or reject such vote.
+Each of these referenced documents shall be made available to any Member of the League (defined below) upon reasonable notice to the League’s duly appointed secretary (the “Secretary”).
+These Bylaws may be changed or amended by (i) a vote of the Members at the Annual General Meeting (defined below) or at a duly called special meeting of the Members or (ii) by a vote of two-thirds (2/3) of the members of the Board of Directors which vote shall be ratified by the Members at the next Annual General Meeting following such vote of the Board of Directors provided, that the vote of the Board of Directors shall be in force and effect on an interim basis until such time as the Members ratify or reject such vote.

-2. The governing authority of the League shall be the Board of Directors, whose powers are described in these Bylaws.
+1. The governing authority of the League shall be the Board of Directors, whose powers are described in these Bylaws.

-3. The League may recognize committees for the purpose of coordinating the administration of League programs.
+1. The League may recognize committees for the purpose of coordinating the administration of League programs.

 ARTICLE VI Membership